LEVPROGRAMMER/Elevator-system/README.md

 1. **Clone the repository**

 2. **Configure the database**
-   Ensure your database connection settings in `appsettings.json` are correct.
+   Ensure your database connection settings in `DbContext` are correct.

 3. **Run the project**
    - Open the solution in Visual Studio 2022.